vercel/modelfusion/docs/guide/function/generate-text/index.md

 Generates text using a [TextGenerationModel](/api/interfaces/TextGenerationModel) and a prompt.
 You can also stream the text if it is supported by the model.

+The prompt format depends on the model.
+For example, OpenAI text models expect a string prompt, and OpenAI chat models expect an array of chat messages.
+You can use [prompt mappings](/guide/function/generate-text/prompt-mapping) to change the prompt format of a model.

 ## Usage

 ### generateText

 [generateText API](/api/modules#generatetext)

-Generates a text using a prompt.
-The prompt format depends on the model.
-For example, OpenAI text models expect a string prompt, and OpenAI chat models expect an array of chat messages.

 #### With OpenAI text model